Market Activity Report Methodology

 - Price is the closing price for the day according to the CRSP database.
 When there is no closing trade, a quote midpoint is used in the absence of a close price.

 - Market Capitalization (Size): Price * shares outstanding.
 Shares outstanding are sourced from the daily CRSP files.

 - Turnover: # of shares traded ÷ # of shares outstanding

 - Volatility is the daily standard deviation of 1 - minute quote midpoint returns

-Monthly percentile sorted (decile and quartile) tables are constructed by summing the daily order volumes, trade volumes, cancelations, trades and other information within a particular decile or quartile and then computing the ratios.
+Monthly percentile sorted (decile and quartile) results are constructed by summing the daily order volumes, trade volumes, cancelations, trades and other information within a particular decile or quartile and then computing the ratios.
 In other words, the ratios are unweighted (i.e., they are not equal-weighted within the decile or quartile).
-These tables represent the expected outcome for a randomly selected order from within a particular decile or quartile of securities.
-Exchange-sorted tables are constructed in a similar manner.
+These results represent the expected outcome for a randomly selected order from within a particular decile or quartile of securities.
+Exchange-sorted results are constructed in a similar manner.
 Stocks and ETPs could be in different deciles or quartiles on different days.
 Data for the time series figures are constructed by summing the daily order volumes, trade volumes, cancels, trades and other information over the day and then computing the ratios.